nvim-telescope/telescope.nvim/README.md

       end,
     })

-    -- Or replace for all commands: edit, new, vnew and tab action_set.edit:replace(function(_, cmd)
+    -- Or replace for all commands: default, horizontal, vertical, tab action_set.select:replace(function(_, type)
       print(cmd) -- Will print edit, new, vnew or tab depending on your keystroke end)